ReVanced/revanced-manager-downloader-template/README.md

 - Commits on the `dev` branch and `main` branch are automatically released via the [release.yml](.github/workflows/release.yml) workflow, which is also responsible for generating the changelog and updating the version of ReVanced Manager downloader.
 It is triggered by pushing to the `dev` or `main` branch.
-The workflow uses the `publish` task to publish the release of ReVanced Patches
+The workflow uses the `publish` task to publish the release.
 - The `publish` task depends on the `assembleRelease` task, so it will be run automatically when publishing a release.

 ## 📚 Everything else